Program Dates: 2019 TBA

 Our literature course will include readings from the Celtic Revival that figure the West of Ireland and Irish mythology prominently within the project of cultural nationalism.
 We will study writers who pay special attention to place, ranging from J.M.
 Synge's Aran islands, to James Joyce's Dublin, to more contemporary representations of Ireland as a multicultural, modern space.
 In addition to readings, we will study and meet several contemporary Irish writers.
 The course will include drama, film, and prose and will feature outings to performances, lectures, readings and poetry workshops.

-All students must have a passport which is valid until six months after the last day of the program. (or date of return to U.S if student is extending travel)
+All students must have a passport which is valid until six months after the last day of the program, or date of return to U.S if student is extending travel.

 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
-For detailed information on financial aid and scholarship opportunities and application procedures, please see Funding Study Abroad section of the Global Penn State website.
+For detailed information on financial aid and scholarship opportunities and application procedures, please visit the Funding Study Abroad section of the Global Penn State website.